Ujjalt/ujjaltimshina/_pages/about.md

 **“I enjoy reading the elegantly written articles and lecture notes available at Terry Tao blogs [here](https://terrytao.wordpress.com/) and Mathematics Site - J.S.
 Milne [here](https://www.jmilne.org/math/).”**

+There is no real gap between pure and applied mathematics.
+What we call “pure” and “applied” are only different ways of looking at the same ideas.
+Every branch of mathematics is deeply connected, and concepts developed for abstraction often become the language of applications, while applied problems constantly generate new pure theory.
+My mathematical philosophy is to move freely across these boundaries, guided by structure, rigor, and curiosity rather than labels.

+**The main goal of this website is simple: to collect the moments I have spent with mathematics so far in my life.
+I started understanding the subject properly only after my graduation, and because of that I often feel that my basics are incomplete.**

+**This space is for my thoughts, struggles, and small understandings — just memories of breathing mathematics.**